intel/FPGA-Devcloud/main/HandsFree/Documentation/CookBook.md

 ## 4.1 Unarchiving Quartus Project

-A Quartus Archive File (.qaf) contains a compressed version of a Quartus Prime project.
-A good starting point for all remote labs is to download and unarchive the "RemoteLab.qaf" Quartus archive file.
+A Quartus Archive File (.qar) contains a compressed version of a Quartus Prime project.
+A good starting point for all remote labs is to download and unarchive the "RemoteLab.qar" Quartus archive file.
 The project within the archive provides facilities for a user to interact with remote Intel FPGA development kits, and to implement and test arbitrary digital designs.
 In order to recover the archived Quartus Prime project, perform the following steps:

-1. Download the "RemoteLab.qaf" Quartus archive file.
+1. Download the "RemoteLab.qar" Quartus archive file.

 2. Open Quartus Prime.